 I love every second.
 The good and the bad.
 We keep going.
 Every day.
 Every year.

 Our animals rely on us and we look after them every single day without fail.

 It is a labour of love and I am so grateful to be able to bring my children up on the farm.

 The fresh air, the outdoor life, the contact with animals and even the germs.
 It really is the best thing for children and I will never not, thank my lucky stars.

 They learn valuable life lessons they wouldn’t learn anywhere else.
 A hard work ethic, the cycle of life, nurture, nature, patience and tolerance.

 Not everything they learn is good.
 Some times lessons are harsh and I think non-farm kids may be surprised about the things our children are aware of.
-My three year old makes the best animal noise of the Billy goat when he is looking for love.
-He announces that eggs come from a chicken’s bum when we are in the supermarket and he corrects other people when they say they like his tractor but he says it is not a tractor, it is a digger.
+When one of the boys was three, he could make the best animal noise of the Billy goat when he is looking for love.
+He announced that eggs come from a chicken’s bum when we were in the supermarket and he corrected other people when they said they like his tractor but he says it is not a tractor, it is a digger.

 I may not have been born into a farming family but, just like my Joules bag, I feel I too found my purpose and I too was established in the fields of Great Britain.